junxit/us-congress-bills-116/metadata.md

 - 2019-06-11 — Introduced in Senate
 - 2019-06-11 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2020-12-17 — Passed Senate without amendment by Voice Vote. (text: CR S7580-7581)
+- 2020-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2020-12-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2020-12-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S7580-7581)